Zone Warrior

 Zone Warrior is a three-dimensional space combat simulator game written by Julian James for Mac OS and published by Casady & Greene in 1997.
 It was originally released as ZOA (for Zone of Avoidance).
 In Zone Warrior, the player is the lone defender of a remote space station under attack by aliens.

 The game was followed by a sequel, then Julian James ported the original to iOS.

 Reception

 Mac OS

 The Macintosh Bible Guide to Games commented on the "remarkable" level of detail of the graphics.
+Games Domain wrote: "This game may not appeal to everyone but those of you who like shoot-em-up action, won't be disappointed in Zone Warrior and I highly recommend it."